An observationally-constrained model of strong magnetic reconnection in the solar chromosphere. Atmospheric stratification and estimates of heating rates: Data analysis

 \subsection{Non-LTE inversions}

-We estimated the 3D structure of the atmosphere for the ROI through non-Local Thermodynamic Equilibrium (non-LTE or NLTE) inversions.
+We estimated the {model} atmosphere for the ROI through non-Local Thermodynamic Equilibrium (non-LTE or NLTE) inversions.
 We performed an inversion of the Stokes profiles in the \ion{Fe}{i}~6301.5 \& 6302.5 \AA, \ion{Ca}{ii}~8542~\AA\ and \ion{Ca}{ii}~K lines, simultaneously, using the parallel non-LTE STockholm Inversion Code\footnote{\url{https://github.com/jaimedelacruz/stic}} \cite[STiC;][]{delaCruz2016,delaCruz2019_STiC}.
-This code builds on an optimized version of the RH code \citep{Uitenbroek2001}.
-It makes use of a fast angular approximation to include the effect of partial redistribution \citep[PRD;][]{Leenaarts2012} which is necessary to explain the \ion{Ca}{ii}~K line formation.
-Electron densities were derived consistent with non-LTE hydrogen ionization, by iteratively solving the statistical equilibrium equations together with charge conservation.
-The polarized radiative transfer equation was integrated using an efficient cubic DELO-Bezier formal solver \citep{2013ApJ...764...33D}.
+This code {is built on top of} an optimized version of the RH code \citep{Uitenbroek2001}.
+It makes use of a fast angular approximation to include the effect of partial redistribution \citep[PRD;][]{Leenaarts2012} which is necessary {for a realistic modelling of} the \ion{Ca}{ii}~K line formation.
+Electron densities were derived consistent with non-LTE hydrogen ionization, by iteratively solving the statistical equilibrium equations {whilst enforcing charge conservation}.
+The polarized radiative transfer equation was integrated using an efficient cubic DELO-Bezier formal solver \citep{2013ApJ...764...33D}. {A three-dimensional model atmosphere is obtained assuming 1D plane-parallel atmospheres along each line-of-sight.
+This approximation is usually referred to as 1.5D modeling}.

 STiC iteratively adjusts the physical parameters of a model atmosphere, such as the temperature, line-of-sight velocity, magnetic field vector, and microturbulence to find a synthetic spectrum that reproduces the observed profile.
 The stratifications of density and gas pressure are computed by assuming hydrostatic equilibrium (HE).
-The physical parameters of the resulting model atmosphere are given as functions of the optical depth scale at 5000\,\AA.
-The merit function that accounts for the likelihood between the synthetic and observed spectra includes an additional regularization term that ensures a smooth behavior in the atmosphere when a physical parameter has many degrees of freedom (i.e., nodes in the stratification).
+The physical parameters of the model atmosphere are given as functions of the optical depth scale at 5000\,\AA {, hereafter $\log(\tau)$}.
+The physical parameters are modified at specific node locations, followed by an interpolation to all other depth points.
+The merit function that accounts for the likelihood between the synthetic and observed spectra includes an additional regularization term that ensures a smooth behavior in the atmosphere {also} when a physical parameter has many degrees of freedom (i.e., nodes in the stratification).